screeny05/letterboxd-list-radarr/README.md

 ## Usage

 This repository is hosted on heroku.
-That way you don't have to run the service yourself.
+That way you don't have to run the service yourself (but you can, see below).

-To use it, you have to:
+### Radarr v3

+1. Configure a new list in radarr, using the _Custom Lists_ provider.
+2. Set _List URL_ to `https://letterbox-list-radarr.herokuapp.com` followed by the path to your list in letterboxd.
+For example: `https://letterbox-list-radarr.herokuapp.com/screeny05/list/jackie-chan-the-definitive-list/`
+3. Configure the rest of the settings to your liking
+4. Test & Save.

+If there are any problems with v3, feel free to open an issue.

+### Radarr v2

 1. Configure a new list in radarr, using the _Radarr Lists_ provider.
 2. Set _Radarr API URL_ to `https://letterbox-list-radarr.herokuapp.com` (or your custom one, if you choose self-hosting)